-Matt Healy: Malaysia LGBT community angry over 'white saviour stunt'
+Matty Healy: Malaysia LGBT community angry at 1975 'white saviour stunt'

 "It is very reminiscent of the whole white saviour complex, this narrative again and again of how 'uncivilised or un-progressive' the people in the East are and how the white person has to come into a country to save or better the people," said Dee May Tan, an arts creative in Kuala Lumpur.

 "The way he went about it was just purely culturally insensitive.
-Like it's very self-righteous, entitled, ignorant and doesn't gel with what he's trying to promote… why does he feel like he is at a higher standing to police other people's beliefs and religions?"
+Like it's very self-righteous, entitled, ignorant and doesn't gel with what he's trying to promote."

-And she said she was most upset by Western media's coverage of the incident - which "regurgitated the same narratives without looking further into the situation at hand and all the video clips of Matt just being a public nuisance".

 The criticism is in part also fuelled by Healy's reputation.
 There's a long-running internet joke that his bandmates cut him off on stage before he says something problematic.
 British-Japanese singer Rina Sawayama at Glastonbury last month called him out for his racist comments about Asian people.